-At June 30, 2009, the Hospitals had outstanding bond indebtedness in the amount of \$247.4 million of which \$7.4 million is due within the next year.
+At June 30, 2010, the Hospitals had outstanding bond indebtedness in the amount of \$240.7 million of which \$7.6 million is due within the next year.
 Standard and Poor's and Moody's Ratings Services classify these bonds as AA- and Aa3 respectively.
-The Hospitals do not anticipate issuing any new debt in the next fiscal year.
+The Hospitals anticipate issuing \$50 million in new debt in the next fiscal year as described in Note 17 in the Notes to the Financial Statements.

-Discussion of Conditions that may have a Significant Effect on Net Assets or Revenues, Expenses, and Changes in Net Assets
+Discussion of Conditions That May Have a Significant Effect on Net Assets or Revenues, Expenses, and Changes in Net Assets

-Health policy changes at the Federal and State level have been proposed but the ultimate impact of these potential policy changes on the finances of the Hospitals is largely unknown as of the date of this report.
-The lack of substantive details at this time, make it difficult to model and predict any policy or reimbursement impacts on the healthcare organization.
+Health policy changes at the Federal and State level have been enacted but the ultimate impact of these policy changes on the finances of the Hospitals is largely unknown as of the date of this report.
+The Hospitals has begun to assimilate and assess the known impacts, but models to accurately predict any impact are still being developed.

-The state of the national and regional economy will continue to pressure revenues and collections whether or not health policy changes are made at the Federal and State level.
-The organization remains concerned about the continued rising expense incurred as a result of carrying out our mission.
+The state of the national and regional economy will continue to pressure revenues and collections whether or not additional health policy changes are made at the Federal and State level.
+The Hospitals remains concerned about the rising expense incurred as a result of carrying out its mission.